lukso-network/LIPs/LSPs/LSP-3-Profile-Metadata.md

 ## Implementation

-A implementation can be found in the [lukso-network/universalprofile-smart-contracts](https://github.com/lukso-network/lsp-universalprofile-smart-contracts/blob/main/contracts/UniversalProfile.sol);
+An implementation can be found in the [lukso-network/universalprofile-smart-contracts](https://github.com/lukso-network/lsp-universalprofile-smart-contracts/blob/main/contracts/UniversalProfile.sol);
 The below defines the JSON interface of the `LSP3Profile`.

-ERC725Y JSON Schema `LSP3Profile`:
+ERC725Y VerifiableURI Schema `LSP3Profile`:

 ```json
 [